24 Aug

 - Mandatory Incorporation: Setting up a limited company comes with mandatory incorporation with the Companies House, which may cause you to incur extra expenses and consume a lot of your time.

-- Naming Restrictions: The Companies House has passed strict rules and regulations regarding the naming of your business which can prove to be quite annoying at times.
+- Naming Restrictions: The Companies House has passed strict rules and regulations regarding the naming of your business, which can be quite annoying sometimes.

 - Records: Limited companies are required by the law to keep strict records, including but not limited to maintaining records of meetings amongst the board of directors and keeping notes of every decision made.

 - Withdrawings: As limited companies are separate legal entities, just like how their liabilities are theirs to bear, their profits are theirs to spend as well.
 Meaning an owner cannot willfully withdraw finances from the company for personal requirements.
-The owners can only make withdrawals in the form of dividends which are issued relevant to the amount of shares they hold.
+The owners can only withdraw in the form of dividends, which are issued in amounts relevant to the number of shares they hold.

 Closing A Limited Company